 You might like...

-The Chilean glory flower is an exotic-looking climber with wiry stems and sparse, dark, evergreen foliage which acts as a perfect backdrop to the bright red, orange or yellow tubular flowers, which appear from early summer into autumn.
-Its speed of growth provides a useful screen for the bare bases of climbing roses, or to disguise the balding lower areas of conifers.
-The plants are not hardy but in mild regions they may survive - dying down in winter and reappearing larger and stronger the following year.
+The Chilean glory flower, Eccremocarpus scaber, is an exotic-looking climber with wiry stems and sparse, dark, evergreen foliage which acts as a perfect backdrop to its bright red, orange or yellow tubular flowers.
+It provides a useful screen for the bare bases of climbing roses, or to disguise the balding lower areas of conifers.
+The plants are not hardy but in mild regions they may survive – dying down in winter and reappearing larger and stronger the following year.
 In very mild, sheltered areas the foliage may remain all winter.
 Otherwise they should be treated as annuals.
 The Royal Horticultural Society has given it the Award of Garden Merit (AGM).

 Plant type: Evergreen climber